 Chief among them is the possibility of a second wave of coronavirus infections, which could lead states and nations worldwide to tighten up on lockdown measures that could again choke the economy.

 Plus, one month of improving jobs data does not necessarily mean a trend.

 The next big milestone for markets is coming Wednesday, when the Federal Reserve announces its decision on monetary policy following a two-day meeting.

-The Fed’s promise of immense, unprecedented amounts of aid helped stocks begin their rally, and investors want to see what their reaction will be to the recent upturn in jobs numbers.
+The Fed’s promise of immense, unprecedented amounts of aid helped stocks begin their rally, and investors want to see their reaction to the recent upturn in jobs numbers.